tpf/tprf-hugo-site/content/grant-benefits.md

 ---
-title: "Grant Benefits"
+title: 'Grant Benefits'
-url:   "/grant-benefits.html"
+url: '/grant-benefits.html'
 ---

 Funding leading Perl developers and educators enables the Perl Foundation to efficiently pursue its mandate to advance the use and understanding of Perl in the wider